CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 In terms of raw performance, thin LTO is a negligible downgrade: using it to build Clang 3.9, Stinnett finds a speed-up of 2.63% versus full LTO's 2.86%.
 The trade-off for that extra 0.23%, however, is compiling and linking with full LTO takes him 4x longer!
 As benchmarks go, it paints an instructive picture of what 'better' LTO looks like.

 With my last post, I wanted to highlight various cheat codes for PGO, and get in to how, when, and why they complement each other.
 This time around, I'm working backwards.
-Full LTO is, by definition, the most performant LTO can get: if you want to eke out improvements across sources, you won't do better than optimising every compilation unit with knowledge of every other compilation unit.
+Full LTO is, by definition, the most performant LTO can get: if you want to eke out improvements across sources, you won't do better than optimising every compilation unit with complete knowledge of every other compilation unit.
 Its variants are instead designed around reducing build times without shifting (too much of) that sluggishness onto the end user.
-Depending on your project, parallelising with thin LTO might not be the only way of bettering your quality-of-life as a developer - but temper your expectations, while none of the following tricks should meaningfully worsen run-time performance versus full LTO, they're not going to make it faster either.
+Depending on your project, parallelising with thin LTO might not be the only way of bettering your quality-of-life as a developer - but to temper your expectations, while none of the following tricks should meaningfully worsen run-time performance versus full LTO, they're not going to make it faster either.

 ### Linker Caching

+Full LTO merges all of its compilation units into a single module, so whenever any of those sources are edited, the full libLTO step needs rerun.
+With modern compilers affording incremental

+Reconsider

 The corollary to this is, thin LTO is also incremental.
 Full LTO merges all of its compilation units into a single module, so whenever any of those sources are edited, the full libLTO step needs rerun.
 If you edit a source without changing its index files, however, thin LTO can skip this.
 It will still need to...